monimaj89/Project4-Cake-Heaven/TESTING.md

 * Imported style sheets - This refers to Google's font import, and aa it is a standard way to import fonts directly in to the CSS, I've decided to ignore thatw arning
 * Vendor extension error - there is nothing to do about this since those extensions help support browser compatibility efforts
-* Same color for background-color and border-color - necessary action to override Bootstrap styling
+* Same colour for background-color and border-color - necessary action to override Bootstrap styling

 <details><summary>Css Warnings</summary>
 <img src="media/docs/csswarning.png">